keskiju/autocomplete-java/README.md

 ## Contribute

 Contributions are welcome.
-Comment on issues you would like to contribute.
+Comment on issues you would like to contribute to.